orthanc-mirrors/orthanc-book/Sphinx/source/faq/viewers.rst

 <query-retrieve>` should be compatible with Orthanc.

-Because the Orthanc project is focused on the promotion of free software for medical imaging, we cannot keep track of the list of proprietary DICOM viewers that are compatible with Orthanc.
+Because the Orthanc project is focused on the promotion of free software for medical imaging, we do not publish the list of proprietary DICOM viewers that are compatible with Orthanc.
 Here is a list of free and open-source viewers that are known to be compatible with Orthanc (do not hesitate to `warn us